-In March 2017, the Committee approved merit-based salary increases for the NEOs of approximately 3% to better align their base salaries with competitive market data.
-The Committee increased salaries for Mr. Swedish by \$50,000, for Messrs.
-Gallina, Griffin and Haytaian by \$22,500 and for Ms. McCarthy by \$21,000.
-In addition Ms. McCarthy received a salary increase of approximately 7%, or \$51,500, in recognition of a promotion to EVP and Chief Administrative and Transformation Officer effective March 2017.
-Upon her appointment in November 2017, Ms. Boudreaux began receiving an annual base salary of \$1,400,000.
+In March 2018, the Committee approved salary increases for the NEOs ranging from approximately 3.6% to 6.8% to better align their base salaries with competitive market data and to reflect individual performance.
+The Committee increased salaries for Messrs.
+Gallina, Haytaian and Griffin by \$27,500, for Mr. Zielinski by \$30,500 and for Ms. McCarthy by \$52,500.
+The Committee did not increase Ms. Boudreaux's salary since her 2018 salary was set in connection with her appointment as CEO in November 2017.